Arona74/ElytraOverworldRestriction/README.md

 ---

-*Enjoy more balanced elytra gameplay in the Overworld while keeping the freedom to soar in other dimensions!*
+*Transform your elytra experience with configurable gliding physics while preserving the freedom to soar in other dimensions!*